junxit/us-congress-bills-115/metadata.md

 - 2017-04-05 — Introduced in Senate
 - 2017-04-05 — Referred to the Committee on Foreign Relations. (text as introduced in Senate: CR S2368-2369)
+- 2017-05-25 — Committee on Foreign Relations.
+Ordered to be reported with amendments favorably.
+- 2017-06-05 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2017-06-05 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2017-06-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 115.